top of page

 to You if I did not Receive a letter about this matter from a Young Good natured Gentleman at York whom Connway Has Ruined By His Cunning Bad advice But Who entertains the Greatest Respect for You.1

 .
-I have been surprised at first to see the niew establishement of this board of war, to see the difference betwen northern and southern departement, to see resolved from Congress about military operations—but the promotion of canway is beyhond all my expectations
+I have been surprised at first to see the new establishement of this board of war, to see the difference betwen northern and southern departement, to see resolved from Congress about military operations—but the promotion of canway is beyhond all my expectations

 .

-—I should be glad to see niew major generals after me, because as I Know that you take some interest to my happiness and reputation, it is perhaps an occasion for your excellency to give me more agreable commands in some interesting instances—on the other hand gal connway Says he is entirely a man to be disposed of by me, he calls himself my soldier, And the reason of such behaviour for me is that he wishs to be well spoken of at the french court, and his protector the marquis de castries is an intimate acquaintance of mine2
+—I should be glad to see niew major generals after me, because as I Know that you take some interest to my happiness and reputation, it is perhaps an occasion for your excellency to give me more agreable commands in some interesting instances—on the other hand gnl connway Says he is entirely a man to be disposed of by me, he calls himself my soldier, And the reason of such behaviour for me is that he wishs to be well spoken of at the french court, and his protector the marquis de castries is an intimate acquaintance of mine2

 .